 DTE Transmission and Validation Workflow

 Every DTE must pass through a defined five-step lifecycle before it carries legal weight.
-Understanding this workflow is essential for finance and IT teams configuring ERP or billing integrations with El Salvador's Ministerio de Hacienda.
+Finance and IT teams configuring ERP or billing integrations need to preserve this sequence exactly.

 The 5-Step DTE Lifecycle